Bus, Coach and Sightseeing Tours in Scotland

 The world would be a different place today if it wasn’t for our next famous Scotsman, Alexander Graham Bell.
 Whilst experimenting with devices to assist his wife and mother who were both deaf, he developed the world’s first practical telephone.

-On our Scottish bus tour you will be presented with some impressive architecture.
-There are a lot of examples of varying types of castle across Scotland and when you look at the history of the country, it is easy to understand why.
-Most popular on our sightseeing bus tours is Edinburgh Castle, perhaps one of the most famous castles sitting onto of a volcanic plug high above the city.
+On our various Scottish bus tours, you will be presented with some impressive architecture.
+There are a lot of examples of varying types of castle across Scotland and when you look at the history of the country, it is easy to understand why!
+A popular castle to visit on one of our sightseeing bus tours is Edinburgh Castle, perhaps one of the most famous castles sitting on top of a volcanic plug high above the city.
 A visit to the castle is a must for anyone who is visiting the Country’s Capital City.

-With Scotland’s many Clans scattereds all over the region you do need a minbus with driver to get you around quickly.
-If you want some help with your ancestry tour then this website could be of use to you is highlandtitles.com
+With Scotland’s many Clans scattered all over the region you do need a minibus with driver to get you around quickly and to deliver the history in a rememberable way.
+If you want some help with your ancestry tour then this website could be of use to you.
+It is highlandtitles.com

 Stirling Castle can be found in records dating back to 1110.
 A stronghold for the Scots in the War of Independence and the location of choice for many of the Scottish Royalty’s Coronations, the site of the castle stands high over the surrounding countryside giving a dominance over all who attempt to attack.